 NOTE: Students must notify Financial Aid about any change in planned period of enrollment, whether due to withdrawal from a class, a leave of absence, a change academic division, or withdrawal from the college.

 Students seeking to withdraw from the College for any reason should contact the Registrars office to begin the withdrawal process.
+The College Withdrawal form and Academic Affairs Exit Survey may be found here.
 Students should also consult with their financial aid counselor prior to leaving to understand the implications this change in status will have on their Offer of Financial Assistance.

 Non-attendance does not constitute official withdrawal.
 If a student who began attendance and did not officially withdraw fails to earn a passing grade in at least one course over an entire term, the college must assume that the student has unofficially withdrawn.
 For this purpose, non-passing grades are defined as W, NE, *, IP, L, or I. Unofficial withdrawals will be determined within 90 days of the end of the term.
 Federal financial aid recipients will have their awards reviewed and recalculated, causing a reduction in aid awarded.